10 Surprising Bitcoin Facts

 8. FOMO, to the nth degree

 Former Bitcoin developer, Martti Malmi, mined 55,000 BTC on his laptop in 2009 and 2010 before selling them all before 2012.
 That amount of bitcoin would have been valued at approximately $4 billion AUD today.
+Luckily, there have been many successful bitcoin millionaire stories.

 9. That's a lot of trillions